Jet Republic

 Jet Republic was a privately held company jet company that offered private jet cards and share ownership (sometimes known as fractional ownership).
-It is no longer operational.
+It was closed in 2009.

 Launch

 Jet Republic launched in September 2008, with a press event held at Farnborough Airport, where the company announced a $1.5 billion (£815 million) private jet order.

 The order for 110 Learjet 60XR mid-size jets from Bombardier was reported by The Guardian to be largest ever for the aircraft manufacturer, with a service aimed at entrepreneurs and high-net-worth individuals.
 Talking to The Guardian, Jet Republic’s founder and CEO Jonathan Breeze said, "The kind of customers we cater for will be continuing to run their businesses around Europe and could find themselves wanting to use private jets as the main airlines cut routes and services.”

 However, on August 20, 2009, Bombardier announced that the contract had been terminated for the entire quantity of aircraft.
 No reason for the termination was made public at that time.